 Texas Instruments may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

-Texas Instruments's price-to-earnings ratio based on the next 12 months is 19.0x.
-There's definitely a lot of things to like about Texas Instruments and looking at the semiconductors landscape right now, it seems that the company trades at a pretty interesting price point.
+Texas Instruments's price-to-earnings ratio based on the next 12 months is 26.4x.
+There are definitely things to like about Texas Instruments and looking at the semiconductors landscape right now, it seems that the company trades at a pretty interesting price point.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.